kasyAnalyst/kasyAnalyst/README.md

 ## Education
 - Current Student at Dalhousie University, NS, CA - MSc Applied Computer Science (MACS)
+- AltSchool Africa - Diploma of Education, Data Analysis
-- University of Benin - BSc Computer Science  2017-2021)
+- University of Benin - BSc Computer Science (2017-2021)

 ## Certtificates
 Skills are most effectively demonstrated through practical application and sharing completed projects, with certifications often serving as a byproduct of this hands-on experience.